rshield1/binge-rater/notes.md

 9. How do you authenticate your users when they log in?

-    We use the class method .authenticate to authenticate the user's password.
+    We use the method .authenticate to authenticate the user's password.
 We check the #password digest which is placed in the database table.
 We will need to set the has_secure_password, which comes from the bcrypt gem, keeps it secured to store encrypted version.

 10. How do you validate that a username is unique?